Germany's .de: 117.7 Million Hostnames, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD

 Milestone Date Time to Reach

-6 domains November 1986 Delegation
+6 registrations November 1986 Delegation

 1,000 January 1994 7 years